‘Wake-up call’: 9/11 prompted some to move away to new lives

 The next spring they moved to Springfield, Ohio, where they had church friends.

 If a better way, it wasn't always smooth.
-It was initially a challenge for the Koveleskis' children to be the new, mixed-race kids — Michael is white, while Margery has Haitian heritage — in an area less diverse than Queens.
+It was initially a challenge for the Koveleskis' children to be the new, mixed-race kids in an area less diverse than Queens.
 And Michael struggled to find work in the shaky post-9/11 economy.
+A man who'd adhered to healthy eating, he found himself grateful for $5 pizzas that could feed the family, which now includes five children.
+It took eight years or so before he made what he had in New York.

-He found it by founding his own business, Design Sleep, which sells natural latex mattresses and platform beds.
-It's now in its 14th year.
+But when he did, he made it at his own business, Design Sleep, a shop selling natural latex mattresses and platform beds.
+His wife and older children sometimes help out at the shop, which has quadrupled in size during its 14 years.

 "WE TRY TO ECHO SOME OF WHAT WE LOVED"

-Heather and Tom LaGarde loved New York and didn't want to leave, even after she watched the twin towers burn from their rooftop on Manhattan's Lower East Side.
+Heather and Tom LaGarde loved New York and didn't want to leave, even after she watched the twin towers burn from their rooftop.

+They felt at home living on Manhattan's then gritty-artsy Lower East Side.
+She worked at a human rights organization and he, a former player with the Denver Nuggets and other NBA teams, ditched a Wall Street job to found a roller basketball program for neighborhood kids.

+So at first, the ramshackle North Carolina farm they spotted online in 2002 was only an occasional getaway.
+They'd started to want one after worrying about their 1-year-old daughter's health in the 9/11 smoke.
+They had no intention of moving back to North Carolina, where Heather had grown up and her 6-foot-10-inch (2.1-meter) husband had been a UNC basketball star.

 But over time, "we were very unmoored by 9/11," Heather says.
 "Even though I wasn't physically harmed, just to see it that close changes your perspective. ...
 Your priorities change."

-It felt harder and harder to stay in New York.
-Their nonprofit work — hers in human rights, his running a roller basketball program for neighborhood kids he'd founded after playing for the Denver Nuggets and other NBA teams — depended on fundraising that lagged in the rocky economy after the attacks.
-Friends moved away.

-At first, the ramshackle North Carolina farm they spotted online in 2002 was only going to be an occasional getaway.
-But in 2004, the LaGardes moved into the farm near small-town Saxapahaw with two children, a few months' consulting work for Heather and no plan beyond that.
+So in 2004 the LaGardes moved into their farm near small-town Saxapahaw with two children, a few months' consulting work for Heather and no more of a plan than to keep their eyes open.

-Having no plan evolved into starting an architectural salvage company; a popular free music series and farmers' market; a humanitarian innovation conference; and the Haw River Ballroom, a music venue in an old mill the couple helped renovate.
+One day they saw someone tearing down a nearby barn.
+That led to starting an architectural salvage company, which led to starting a popular free music series and farmers' market at an old mill that was being renovated.
+Which led to starting the Haw River Ballroom, a music venue in a mill building, and founding a humanitarian innovation conference held in the ballroom.

 "We try to echo some of what we loved" in New York, Heather says, "but living in an easier, simpler, more natural place."